BTC DeFi in 2026: What's Changed and What's Next

 Stablecoins represent one of the most important primitives in any DeFi ecosystem.
 They serve as the unit of account for trading, the medium of exchange for payments, and the benchmark for lending rates.
 On Bitcoin, the stablecoin vertical is still maturing, but the trajectory is clear.

 Early BTC-backed stablecoins relied on sidechains or federated bridges, inheriting the security compromises of those systems.
 The current generation of protocols, including Ducat, operates closer to the Bitcoin base layer.
-This shift reflects a broader market preference for minimizing trust assumptions, even at the cost of additional complexity.
+This shift reflects a broader market preference for minimising trust assumptions, even at the cost of additional complexity.

-UNIT occupies a distinctive position in this landscape.
+UNIT occupies a distinctive position in this space.
 By operating entirely on Bitcoin L1, it avoids the bridge risks that have plagued competing designs.
 The overcollateralized vault model ensures that every UNIT in circulation is backed by verifiable BTC, and the liquidation mechanism maintains system solvency through market incentives rather than central intervention.

 Infrastructure and Tooling